 The water you use for soaking and spritzing is important.
-I’m lucky enough to live near a lake plus I augment the lake water with dirt from my compost pile.
-To me this is the equivalent of a marathon runner’s diet!
-Very, very nutrient rich but keep in mind not truly needed for the weekly watering of these plants since rainwater will suffice too.
+I’m lucky enough to live near a lake and rainwater will suffice too.

 You can’t over water theses plants BUT you will encourage rot by not letting them dry thoroughly.
 Give bulbous base air plants special treatment when watering them.
 I use a vase, see picture and the first YouTube video for explanations.
 For in general drying of air plants I like to use a fan and sometimes set the plants upside down while drying.
-Most people use a towel when drying their plants – I use a cooling rack which I believe gives extra air circulation.
+Most people use a cloth towel when drying their plants.
 Remember, air plants take in all their nutrients though their leaves, not their root systems, which are only used for attaching themselves to surfaces.

 To those who “adopted” a new air plant at NKC’s Arts in the Park you have my personal contact information if I can help in any way.